 Shared Resources

-UCLA Jonsson Comprehensive Cancer Center currently provides six shared resources to help our researchers discover how to prevent, diagnose and treat cancer.
+The UCLA Health Jonsson Comprehensive Cancer Center operates six dedicated shared resources to support our researchers.
 Below you will find information on each shared resource including services and rates.
+UCLA also offers extensive shared resources that are available to you as a member.

-Biostatistics, Analytical Support & Evaluation (BASE)
+Biostatistics, Analytical Support & Evaluation

 Flow Cytometry

 Supports instrumentation, and technical and professional assistance for performing laser-based flow cytometry.
-The also perform consultation and educational support for all research professionals.

 Genomics